 When our programs are too strict and require perfection, we set ourselves up to fail (why diet plans fail), because restriction always wins.

 So, if you’re having a rough time sticking to your plan, it’s time to question the plan – not yourself or your worth.
 I’d encourage you to stop seeking out the best new information and focus on what’s right for YOU.
 I break down how to do this without stressing here.

-If you’d like some customized guidance on how to get in control of your eating, take my Rate Your Restriction quiz.
-Once you take it, I can send you personalized recommendations on what to do next!
+If you’d like some customized guidance on how to stay more consistent, you’ve GOTTA take my Consistency Quiz.
+With just 8 questions, I’ll unpack your #1 roadblock to staying consistent then send you personalized recommendations on what to do next!